Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Abstract

 \section{Abstract}

-We study stellar population and structural properties of massive $\lmass>11$ galaxies at $z\approx2.7$ in the Magneticum (box~3) and IllustrisTNG (TNG100, TNG300) hydrodynamical simulations.
+We study stellar population and structural properties of massive $\lmass>11$ galaxies at $z\approx2.7$ in the Magneticum and IllustrisTNG hydrodynamical simulations and GAEA semi-analytic model.
 We find stellar mass functions broadly consistent with observations, with no scarcity of massive, quiescent galaxies at $z\approx2.7$, but with a higher quiescent galaxy fraction at high masses in IllustrisTNG.
 Average ages of simulated quiescent galaxies are between $\approx0.8$ and $\SI{1.0}{Gyr}$, older by a factor $\approx2$ than observed in spectroscopically-confirmed quiescent galaxies at similar redshift.
-Besides being potentially indicative of issues with star-formation recipes in simulations, this discrepancy might also be partly explained by limitations in the estimation of observed ages.
+Besides being potentially indicative of limitations of simulations in reproducing observed star formation histories, this discrepancy may also reflect limitations in the estimation of observed ages.
 We investigate the purity of simulated UVJ rest-frame color-selected massive quiescent samples with photometric uncertainties typical of deep surveys (e.g., COSMOS).
 We find evidence for significant contamination (up to $\SI{60}{percent}$) by dusty star-forming galaxies in the UVJ region that is typically populated by older quiescent sources.
-Furthermore, simulations suggest that the completeness of UVJ-selected quiescent samples at this redshift may be reduced by $\approx\SI{30}{percent}$ due to a high fraction of young quiescent galaxies not entering the UVJ quiescent region.
+Furthermore, the completeness of UVJ-selected quiescent samples at this redshift may be reduced by $\approx\SI{30}{percent}$ due to a high fraction of young quiescent galaxies not entering the UVJ quiescent region.
 Massive, quiescent galaxies in simulations have on average lower angular momenta and higher projected axis ratios and concentrations than star-forming counterparts.
-Average sizes of simulated quiescent galaxies are relatively close to observed ones, and broadly consistent within the uncertainties.
+Average sizes of simulated quiescent galaxies are broadly consistent with observations within the uncertainties.
 The average size ratio of quiescent and star-forming galaxies in the probed mass range is formally consistent with observations, although this result is partly affected by poor statistics.